 Which structure should I choose?

 Some investors want the simplicity of just having one LLC.
 It is true that having a multitude of LLCs can bring some extra paperwork and headache.
-Investors with just one or two properties in the same state tend to favor this model.
+Investors with just one or two low liability risk properties in the same state tend to favor this model.

 Want to read more?

 - An overview of the different types of real estate assets: A Minute With Dan (Video)